 Computation, Technology and Culture (CTC)

-Beginning in 2017, students may elect a concentration in Computation, Technology and Culture (CTC), an interdisciplinary curriculum integrating instruction in writing programming languages with critical, historical and theoretical frameworks for understanding the software, platforms and other technologies that shape society and culture.
+Introduced in spring 2017, the interdisciplinary Computation, Technology and Culture (CTC) curriculum integrating instruction in writing programming languages with critical, historical and theoretical frameworks for understanding the software, platforms and other technologies that shape society and culture.
 The 15-credit concentration provides students with the opportunity to incorporate digital technologies into art and design practices.

 Liberal Arts concentrations